tgianko/deemon/README.md

 **IMPORTANT**: If at some step something did not work out and the problem is fixed it is important to do a **COMPLETE** reset.
 Basically deleting the vm-folder and using a fresh version.
-No relative restart is possible and will just end in even more weird and confusing error messages.
+No relative restart is possible and just ends in even more weird and confusing error messages.

 ### Getting the interception running